hanggrian/IIT-CS553/assignments/hw1/report.md

 size due to physical limitations.
 I believe such limitations prevent us from breaking the 1THz barrier.

-> 4. Describe Moore’s Law.
+> 4. Describe Moore's Law.
 Is it going to go on forever?
 If not, when will it
       end?
 Justify your answer to why it will end and when.

-Moore’s Law states that the industry should strive to double the transistor count every two years.
+Moore's Law states that the industry should strive to double the transistor count every two years.
 Using these guidelines, Intel devised a plan that alternated between implementing new technologies and changing chip design each year, known as the tick-tock model.

-In my opinion, Moore’s Law died in 2002 when Intel failed to halve its process node from **180 nm** to 90 nm.
+In my opinion, Moore's Law died in 2002 when Intel failed to halve its process node from **180 nm** to 90 nm.
 It was instead **130 nm** or 28% of size reduction, instead of the required 50%.
-Intel’s struggle is mostly apparent with **14 nm,** when it took them four years to get to **10 nm.**
+Intel's struggle is mostly apparent with **14 nm,** when it took them four years to get to **10 nm.**

 ## Problem 6